-When a boat is retrieved from the water, remove plants and debris, clean, drain, thoroughly dry, and, if necessary, use hot water to disinfect boat, boat trailer, and all fishing and boating gear exposed to water.
-Such vigilance will prevent inadvertent transport of aquatic invasive species (AIS), from water to water, when boats and gear are moved from one fishing location to another.
-Some non-native plants can become established by introducing a single plant fragment, and some microscopic organisms can be transported in damp environments, thus cleaning and thoroughly drying trailers and boats is essential.
-Within Pennsylvania, non-native animals, plants, fish, and disease microorganisms have been detected.
-Thus, vigilant cleaning and drying is essential when moving boats and fishing gear from water to water.
-Never move fish, aquatic plants, or any organism from one water to another.
+When a boat is retrieved from the water, or fish holding tanks and gear are loaded into a trailer, remove plants and debris, clean, drain, thoroughly dry, and if necessary, use hot water to disinfect boats, boat trailers, fish holding tanks, fish holding equipment (scales and nets), and all fishing and boating gear exposed to water.
+Such vigilance will prevent inadvertent transport of aquatic invasive species, from water to water, when boats, tanks, pumps, and hoses are moved from one fishing location to another.
+Some non-native plants can become established by introducing a single plant fragment, and some microscopic organisms can be transported in damp environments.
+Thus, cleaning and thoroughly drying boats, trailers, fish holding tanks, fish holding equipment (scales and nets), and all fishing and boating gear exposed to water is essential.
+Within Pennsylvania, non-native animals, plants, fish, and disease microorganisms have been detected; thus, vigilant cleaning and drying is essential when moving boats and fish holding gear from water to water.
+Never move fish, aquatic plants, or any organism from one waterway to another.
 The potential to unintentionally introduce an invasive aquatic species is too great.
-Pennsylvania Sea Grant has posted photos and provides information about known aquatic invaders now occurring in Pennsylvania with tips about how various users can best prevent their spread: Aquatic Invasive Species - Sea Grant Pennsylvania (psu.edu)
+Pennsylvania Sea Grant has posted photos and provides links to information about known aquatic invaders now occurring in Pennsylvania with tips about how various users can best prevent their spread: Aquatic Invasive Species - Sea Grant Pennsylvania (psu.edu)

-The information that follows includes some practical advice and guidance for decontamination; however, decontamination methods change frequently in response to effectiveness testing, and as new invasive organisms are detected.
+The information that follows includes practical advice and guidance for decontamination; however, decontamination methods change frequently in response to effectiveness testing, and as new invasive organisms are detected.
 We caution that all cleaning and decontamination actions described below may not eliminate all invasive species but will eliminate most.
-The application of cleaning and decontamination protocols carries inherent risk to those engaged in cleaning and decontamination and those nearby, particularly at the conclusion of a tiring day on the water.
-We advise caution and safety when engaged in all cleaning and decontamination activity and that you proceed at your own risk.
+The application of cleaning and decontamination protocols carries inherent risk to those engaged and those nearby, particularly at the conclusion of a tiring day on the water.
+We advise caution and safety when engaged in any cleaning and decontamination activity and that you proceed at your own risk.